 Tables

 Table 1.
 Best-fitting substitution model probabilities estimated with ProtModel for the studied protein families.
 The table shows the results and some important parameters for the best-fitting substitution model estimation.
+The Summary Satistics ID is identified in the Table S2, Supplementary Data.